Leaf Collection Services

 How do we collect leaves?

-The Leaf Collection Program has four goals:
+The Leaf Collection Program has five goals:

-- To keep city streets clean
+- To keep city streets clean,

-- To help save space at the local landfill
+- To help save space at the local landfill,

-- To further Missoula's recycling efforts by helping turn leaves into compost
+- To further Missoula's recycling efforts by helping turn leaves into compost.

 Did you know?

 The Street Maintenance & Operations Division has a repurposed garbage truck with a hopper on the back that we also use to haul leaves.
 The loaders can dump leaves right into the back of the garbage truck, which can haul seven regular dump truck loads because it compacts the leaves.
 This saves on fuels costs and speeds up our operation!